garynor/Erythromycin-Model/Evaluation/Input/Content/Section2.2_Data.md

 ### 2.2.2	In vitro data on mechanism-based inhibition of CYP3A

-A literature search was carried out to collect quantitative information the meachnism-based inhibition of CYP3A by erythromycin, in particular measured values for K<sub>I</sub> and k<sub>inact</sub>.
-The gathered information is summarized in the table below and is used for model building.
+A literature search was carried out to collect quantitative information the kinetic parameters describing the mechanism-based inhibition of CYP3A by erythromycin, K<sub>I</sub> and k<sub>inact</sub>.
+Ample data was collected from the literature and is summarized in the table below.

 | Victim   compound | In   vitro system | Enzyme | K<sub>I</sub>   [µM] | k<sub>inact</sub>   [min<sup>-1</sup>] | Concentration   range of erythromycin [µM] | Concentration   of victim compound [µM] | Reference                           |
 | ----------------- | ----------------- | ------ | -------------------- | -------------------------------------- | ------------------------------------------ | --------------------------------------- | ----------------------------------- |